-Time Windows - specific time intervals in which an observation must be scheduled.
-Such constraints are primarily for use in coordinated observing campaigns or for arranging an observation to coincide with some time-critical aspect of the target.

-Monitoring Intervals - for observing a target repeatedly, with intervals and durations specified.

-Phase Interval - specific phase intervals for observing sources with long, regular periods.

-Coordinated Observations - targets specified to be observed by Chandra and another observatory within a given time period.

-Continuity of observation - specifying that an observation be performed in a single (or the fewest possible) segment(s).

-Group Observation - a target which needs to be observed within a particular time range with other targets in the program.

-Roll Constraints: - specifying a particular roll angle and tolerance.
+- Time Windows specific time intervals in which an observation must be scheduled.
+Such constraints are primarily for use in coordinated observing campaigns or for arranging an observation to coincide with some time-critical aspect of the target. - Monitoring Intervals for observing a target repeatedly, with intervals and durations specified. - Phase Interval specific phase intervals for observing sources with long, regular periods. - Unique Phase (split observations) specifying that unique parts of the phase need to be covered if the observation is split. - Coordinated Observations targets specified to be observed by Chandra and another observatory within a given time period. - Continuity of observation specifying that an observation be performed in a single (or the fewest possible) segment(s). - Completion Time (split observations) specifying relative time frame within which all the segments of a split observation must be completed. - Group Observation a target which needs to be observed within a particular time range with other targets in the program. - Roll Constraints specifying a particular roll angle and tolerance. - Roll-dependent Pointing an observation for which the target coordinates and/or offsets require adjustment based on roll angle.